 They generally follow the OECD model, with some inevitable variation from one treaty to the next.
-As part of the OECD's BEPS project (see question 10.1 below), changes are proposed to the definition of "permanent establishment" ("PE") in Article 5 of the Model Convention.
-The UK initially indicated that it would not be applying to its existing treaties the changes extending the definition to "commissionaire" (and similar) arrangements because of the risk that this extension could lead to a proliferation of PEs where there is little or no profit to attribute to any of them.
-At the time of writing, though, it appears that this position may be under review.
+As part of the OECD's BEPS project (see question 10.1 below), changes were proposed to the definition of "permanent establishment" ("PE") in Article 5 of the Model Convention.
+However, the UK will not apply to its existing treaties the changes extending the definition to "commissionaire" (and similar) arrangements.
+This is because of the risk that this extension could lead to a proliferation of PEs where there is little or no profit to attribute to any of them.